Eric Saubert: Atlanta Falcons

-The Atlanta Falcons selected Saubert in the fifth round (174th overall) of the 2017 NFL Draft.
-He was the first player selected from Drake since Pat Dunsmore was selected in the fourth round (183rd overall) of the 1983 NFL Draft.
-Saubert was the 20th player drafted in Drake University history and the 12th tight end drafted in 2017.
+The Atlanta Falcons selected Saubert in the fifth round (174th overall) of the 2017 NFL draft.
+He was the first player selected from Drake since Pat Dunsmore was selected in the fourth round (183rd overall) of the 1983 NFL draft.
+Saubert was the 20th player drafted in Drake University history.
+He was the 12th tight end drafted in 2017.

-On May 11, 2017, the Atlanta Falcons signed Saubert to a four-year, $2.62 million contract that includes a signing bonus of $227,388.
+On May 11, 2017, the Falcons signed Saubert to a four-year, $2.62 million contract that includes a signing bonus of $227,388.

 With the departure of Jacob Tamme in free agency, Saubert competed for the starting tight end job throughout training camp, against Austin Hooper and Levine Toilolo.
 Head coach Dan Quinn named him the third string tight end to begin the regular season.

-He made his professional regular season debut in the Atlanta Falcons' season-opening 23–17 victory at the Chicago Bears.
+He made his professional regular season debut in the Falcons' season-opening 23–17 victory at the Chicago Bears.
 He played in 14 games his rookie year but did not record any statistics.
 Saubert had five catches for 48 yards (9.6 yards per catch) in 2018 as he saw action in all 16 games, including one start.

 New England Patriots

-On August 12, 2019, Saubert was traded to the New England Patriots for a conditional seventh-round draft pick in the 2020 NFL Draft.
+On August 12, 2019, Saubert was traded to the New England Patriots for a conditional seventh-round draft pick in the 2020 NFL draft.
 He was released during final roster cuts on August 31, 2019.